3fun4/frontend-nanodegree-arcade-game/README.md

 ## Installation

-* Download the Github zip file of clone the repository.
+* Download the Github zip file or clone the repository.
 Open the index.html file in a browser.
 * You can also **play it [here](https://3fun4.github.io/frontend-nanodegree-arcade-game/)**

 ## How to play